 None of the other complaints were about the wide scale property damage that inspired the Fridge Horror, only Natsu's.
 Elfman punching his client, Gray walking around naked, and Cana drinking someone's booze stockpile were some of the other complaints.

-In the same chapter, Lucy stated that most of the destructions events related in the newspapers are Natsu's doing.
-Even if Makarov lectures several people, he lists a lot more things to Natsu (I didn't count, but I'm pretty sure he has as much complains as all the other gathered)
+In the same chapter, Lucy stated that most of the destructive events told in the newspapers is Natsu's doing.
+Even if Makarov lectures several people, he attributes a lot more things to Natsu (I didn't count, but I'm pretty sure he has as much complaints as the rest of the guild).

 Fairy Tail is famous for being True Companions.
 Disbanding them works better as a threat than in actuality.
 Best case scenario Fairy Tail becomes a relatively benign Dark Guild, acting like they always do but outside of council supervision.
 Worst case scenario?
 The mages of Fairy Tail tend to be pretty powerful on average despite their quirks, skilled enough to be accepted into many legal Guilds.
 Now those troublemakers from Fairy Tail are everywhere instead of being concentrated in one Guild.
 Can a guild master aside from Makarov control people like Laxus, Gildarts, Erza, Natsu, and Gajeel?